c0decave/pdfgrab/Readme.md

 This is a reborn tool, used during the epoche dinosaurs were traipsing the earth.
 Basically it analyses PDF files for Metadata.
 You can direct it to a file or directory with pdfs.
-You can show it the url of a pdf or use the integrated googlesearch (thanx to mario vilas) class to search for pdfs at target site, download and analyse them
+You can show it the url of a pdf or use the integrated googlesearch (thanx to mario vilas class) to search for pdfs at target site, download and analyse them.

 ## What information can be gathered?